lowquark/zinc/README.md

   * C++ style references (&)
   * Member visibility restriction

-That last bullet refers to a simple visibility scheme that I have dubbed `access`.
-Here's a code
+That feature refers to a visibility scheme that I have dubbed `access`.
+Here's a code demonstration:
-demonstration:

     struct MyStruct {
       int a;